 One of the checks that R CMD build runs is for empty source directories.
-These are in most (but not all) cases unintentional, if they are intentional use the option --keep-emptydirs (or set the environment variable R_BUILD_KEEP_EMPTY_DIRS to 'TRUE', or have a 'BuildKeepEmpty' field with a true value in the DESCRIPTION file).
+These are in most (but not all) cases unintentional, if they are intentional use the option --keep-empty-dirs (or set the environment variable \R\BUILD\KEEP\EMPTY\DIRS\ to 'TRUE', or have a 'BuildKeepEmpty' field with a true value in the DESCRIPTION file).

 The --resave-data option allows saved images (.rda and .RData files) in the data directory to be optimized for size.
 It will also compress tabular files and convert .R files to saved images.
-It can take values no, gzip (the default if this option is not supplied, which can be changed by setting the environment variable R_BUILD_RESAVE_DATA) and best (equivalent to giving it without a value), which chooses the most effective compression.
-Using best adds a dependence on R (>= 2.10) to the DESCRIPTION file if bzip2 or xz compression is selected for any of the files.
-If this is thought undesirable, --resave-data=gzip (which is the default if that option is not supplied) will do what compression it can with gzip.
-A package can control how its data
+It can take values no, gzip (the default if this option is not supplied, which can be changed

-$^{^{60}}$ called CVS or .svn or .arch-ids or .bzr or .git (but not files called .git) or .hg.
+$^{61}$ called CVS or .svn or .arch-ids or .bzr or .git (but not files called .git) or .hg.

-$^{^{61}}$ called .metadata.
+$^{62}$ called .metadata.

-$^{^{62}\,}$ which is an error: GNU make uses GNUmakefile.
+$^{63}$ which is an error: GNU make uses GNUmakefile.

-63 see tools:::.hidden_file_exclusions and tools:::get_exclude_patterns() for further excluded files and file patterns, respectively.
+see tools:::.hidden\file\exclusions and tools:::get\exclude\patterns() for further excluded files and file patterns, respectively.